iron-cage/sdk/module/iron_agents/lead_generator_agent/readme.md

 # Apollo Lead Generation Agent

+Agent for searching, generating, and enriching information about leads

 ### Overview

 This module is a Python-based AI agent designed to automate lead generation using the Apollo.io API and OpenAI's GPT-4o.
 It functions as an intelligent proxy that accepts natural language queries, translates them into API calls, and returns enriched lead data in a raw JSON format.